MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureServiceDiagnosticsExtension](./Set-AzureServiceDiagnosticsExtension.md)
-Enables azure_2 Diagnostics extension on specified roles or all roles on a deployed service or at deployment.
+Enables Azure Diagnostics extension on specified roles or all roles on a deployed service or at deployment.

 ### [Set-AzureServiceExtension](./Set-AzureServiceExtension.md)